GavinHuttley/tib/source/cogent3/genetic_codes.rst

 Exercises
 ---------

 Identify all sense codons that differ from each other at only one of the codon positions.
 Group these pairs by codon position.
 The following questions refer to these groupings.

 #.
 Pick a genetic code and, for each such codon position group, count the number of changes that are synonymous.
-Is there a difference between the positions in the proportion of synonymous changes?
+Is there a difference between the codon position and the proportion of synonymous changes?

 #.
 Does the property measured in 2.) vary between the genetic codes?

 #.
 Now categorise the codon differences by whether they are a transition or transversion change.
 Assess whether the fraction of synonymous changes differs between transition and transversion changes.

 #.
 Is there variation (between the genetic codes) in the number of stop codons?
+Assess this programmatically.

     *Hint: look at the attributes on the genetic code instance.*